 DR1 - Design

-H7 - Housing in the Countryside Outside Settlements
+H7 - Housing in the Countryside Settlements

 H18 - Alterations and Extensions

-In reaching this decision the local planning authority was mindful of the particular circumstances of the case, namely the extent to which the development complied with policy and the way in which local issues of amenity were addressed.
+In reaching this decision the local planning authority was mindful of the particular circumstances of the case, namely the extent to which the development complied with policy and the way in which local issues of the character of the existing building, character of the surrounding area and amenity were addressed.

 This informative is only intended as a summary of the reasons for grant of planning permission.
-For further detail on the decision please see the application report by contacting The Hereford Centre, Garrick House, Widemarsh Street, Hereford (tel: 01432 261563).
+For further detail on the decision please see the application report by contacting Hereford Customer Services, Franklin House, 4 Commercial Road, Hereford.
+HR1 2BB (tel:01432 261563).

-Planning Services

-PO Box 230,

-Hereford,

-HR1 2ZB
+Planning Services PO Box 230 Hereford HR1 2ZB